macwinlin-studio/bilibili-query-information/README.md

 Now, version 2.0 has been started made,adding more information and striving to create better.
 ## Install
 This project can be run directly,but this project needs to install some necessary modules.
-You can use this code in the project save location:pip install -r requirements.txt
+You can use this code in the project save location:`pip install -r requirements.txt`
 Then open Python and run it.
 The above steps can be ignored when using the exe version.
 ## Usage